-Who knew one out of eight albums sold globally in 2017 was by a UK-based artist!
+Who knew that UK-based artists account for one out of eight albums sold globally in 2017!

 • On 6 September, several British media outlets including Sky News revealed the existence of Operation Yellowhammer, the May government’s planning for a worst-case, no-deal Brexit scenario.
 That plan includes messaging to reassure financial markets to keep them from collapsing.